-5. Volunteer and Others
+- 5. Volunteer and Others - a) Non-Governmental Organizations (NGO) are generally organized into the Volunteer Organizations Active in Disaster (VOAD) and its Louisiana affiliate, LAVOAD.
+Such organizations give direct aid and assistance of all kinds to victims of emergencies and disasters. - b) The American Red Cross (ARC) has a primary response function to mitigate suffering by providing emergency mass care, food, clothing, shelter, first aid, disaster health services and disaster mental health services.
+The ARC may also provide financial assistance to help with the immediate emergency needs of clients such as; food, clothing or other necessities, information and guidance, problem solving, advocacy and referrals to community and government partners. - c) The Governor's Office of Homeland Security and Emergency Preparedness may establish a registry of volunteers.
+Volunteers included in the registry may be deployed by either the Governor's Office of Homeland Security and Emergency Preparedness or the parish office of homeland security and emergency preparedness; if, a Memorandum of Understanding (MOU) has been signed. - d) The State recognizes the value added in response to the needs of survivors that spontaneous, unaffiliated volunteerism supports.
+The State approaches volunteerism management as a strategy to engage and support the large numbers of spontaneous local volunteers who wish to help. - e) Volunteer Louisiana under the Office of the Lieutenant Governor generally assists through www.volunteerlouisiana.gov to coordinate event-specific spontaneous, unaffiliated volunteers.
+Volunteer Louisiana supports planning, personnel and equipment to support emergency response and recovery operations in order to aid in the fulfillment of intrastate and interstate mutual aid and Emergency Management Assistance Compact (EMAC) requests, establishing the Volunteer Reception Center (VRC), and cultivating and training strategic relationships to develop local resilience in volunteer management. - f) Louisiana Department of Health regulates services of Medical Reserve Corp (MRC) volunteers through Louisiana Volunteers in Action (LAVA). - g) Other volunteer, nonprofit, charitable and religious organizations may provide assistance for registration, identification, medical assistance, shelter, mass feeding, collection of clothing, food commodities, furniture, bedding and cleaning supplies, as well as cleanup, restoration, temporary repairs and rehabilitation of housing, evacuation, and search and rescue.

-- a) Non-Governmental Organizations (NGO) are generally organized into the Volunteer Organizations Active in Disaster (VOAD) and its Louisiana affiliate, LAVOAD.
-Such organizations give direct aid and assistance of all kinds to victims of emergencies and disasters. - b) The American Red Cross (ARC) has a primary response function to mitigate suffering by providing emergency mass care, food, clothing, shelter, first aid, supplementary nursing care and aid to individual families.
-The ARC may also furnish medical care, health items, essential household furnishings, occupational supplies, equipment, and emergency rental for housing, transportation, and temporary repairs. - c) Other volunteer, nonprofit, charitable and religious organizations may provide assistance for registration, identification, medical assistance, shelter, mass feeding, collection of clothing, food commodities, furniture, bedding and cleaning supplies, as well as cleanup, restoration, temporary repairs and rehabilitation of housing, evacuation, and search and rescue. - d) Non-Governmental Organizations (NGO) may provide for the immediate cleanup, restoration, temporary repairs, and rehabilitation of residences and vital facilities.
-At time of warning, they may provide assistance in evacuation and search and rescue. - e) Radio and communications volunteers affiliated with various communications organizations may be called in to supplement conventional communications systems in emergencies and disasters.
+- h) Non-Governmental Organizations (NGO) may provide for the immediate cleanup, restoration, temporary repairs, and rehabilitation of residences and vital facilities.
+At time of warning, they may provide assistance in evacuation and search and rescue. - i) Radio and communications volunteers affiliated with various communications organizations may be called in to supplement conventional communications systems in emergencies and disasters.